joaoluga/data-engineering-projects/project-5/README.md

 ### Data Visualization
-Using metabase it was generated the three following graphs:
+Using metabase connected to Athena it was generated the three following graphs:

   * **Relation between total of services provided by a bank and the number of complains/issues.**

   ![alt text](architecture_diagram/source_images/graph1.png "Star Schema Model")

   * **TOP Banks with more complains/issues.**

   ![alt text](architecture_diagram/source_images/graph2.png "Star Schema Model")

   * **TOP banks with free services (no fee).**

   ![alt text](architecture_diagram/source_images/graph3.png "Star Schema Model")